top of page

 Speaker

 Jane is the parent of Shadia, and is passionate about sharing her professional and personal understanding of Autism in order to inform other teachers.
-Jane was also identified as Autistic in 2020.
+Jane was also formally identified as Autistic in 2020.

 IMG_5608.JPG